jamesanton123/scriptcraft-model-builder/README.md

 3.)
 Run this program on the vox file

     a.)
-Use this program to convert the vox file to javascript file which can be read by scriptcraft drone
+Use this java program to convert the vox file to javascript file which scriptcraft can understand.
+Uses a drone to build a 3d model block by block.